canro91/canro91.github.io/_posts/2020-03-23-GuideToNetCore.md

 NuGet packages are referenced under `ItemGroup` in a `PackageReference` node.
 There you are [Newtonsoft.Json](https://www.newtonsoft.com/json)!
 Goodbye, `packages.config` file!

-## Wait!
+## 3. Wait!
 What happened to csproj files?

 Csproj files have been simplified too.
 Before a csproj file listed every single file in the project.
 All your files with `.cs` extension were in it.
 Now, every `.cs` file within the folder structure of the project is part of it.

 Before, things started to get complicated as time went by and the number of files increased.
 Sometimes, merge conflicts were a nightmare.
 There were files under version control not included in the csproj file.
 Were they meant to be excluded because they didn't apply anymore?
 Or somebody tried to solve a merge conflict and forgot to include them?
 This problem is no more!

-## Where is the Web.config file?
+## 4. Where is the Web.config file?

 Another missing file is the `Web.config` file.
 Instead you have a Json file: the `appsettings.json` file.
-You can use strings, integers, booleans and arrays in your config file.
+You can use strings, integers, booleans, and arrays in your config file.

 There is even support for sections and subsections.
 Before, if you wanted to achieve that, you had to come up with a naming convention for your keys.
 For example, prepending the section and subsection name in every key name.

 Probably, you have used `ConfigurationManager` all over the place in your code to read configuration values.
 Now, you can have a class with properties mapped to a section or subsection of your config file.
 And you can inject it into your services.

 ```json
 // appsettings.json